Skip to application

 • Authentication bypass or account takeover

-• Privilege escalation across users, roles, or tenants
+• Privilege escalation across users, roles, tenants, or administrative boundaries

-• Server-side request forgery (SSRF) reaching sensitive internal services
+• Server-side request forgery reaching sensitive internal services

 • Critical business logic flaws with direct security impact